Carlos Alcaraz: 2025: French and US Open titles, return to No. 1

-Alcaraz reached his seventh consecutive final at the Cincinnati Open, where he once again faced Jannik Sinner.
+Alcaraz and Sinner faced off in yet another big final at the Cincinnati Open.
 Sinner struggled physically, and retired while Alcaraz was leading 5–0 in the first set.
-Alcaraz therefore claimed his third Masters title of the season.

-At the US Open, Alcaraz swept through the first six rounds of singles competition, bagelling both Mattia Bellucci and Luciano Darderi on the way.
-In the semifinal, Alcaraz recorded his first win over Novak Djokovic on hardcourt.
+Alcaraz therefore claimed his third ATP 1000 title of the season.
+At the US Open, Alcaraz swept through the first six rounds of competition, bagelling both Mattia Bellucci and Luciano Darderi on the way.
+In the semifinal, he recorded his first win over Novak Djokovic on hardcourt.
 Alcaraz reached the final without dropping a single set, the first man to do so at the US Open since Roger Federer in 2015.
 This was his eighth consecutive tour-level final, and for a third consecutive slam final, he faced Jannik Sinner.
 Alcaraz defeated him in four sets to claim his sixth major in one of the most dominant runs of all time.
 He became the fourth and youngest man in the Open Era to win multiple slam titles on each surface.
 With this victory, Alcaraz also regained the world No. 1 ranking for the first time in two years.

 Alcaraz then made his debut at the Japan Open.
-In the first set of his first round match against Sebastián Báez, Alcaraz twisted his ankle.
+In the first set of his first round match against Sebastián Báez, he twisted his ankle.
 Despite the injury, he kept playing to reach his ninth consecutive final, where he faced Taylor Fritz.
-Having lost to Fritz at the Laver Cup just 10 days prior, Alcaraz swept past him in straight sets to secure his eighth title of the year.
-Alcaraz then announced his withdrawal from the Shanghai Open.

-Alcaraz then lost his opening match in Paris to Cameron Norrie in three sets.
+Having lost to Fritz at the Laver Cup just 10 days prior, Alcaraz swept past him to secure his eighth title of the year.
+Alcaraz then announced his withdrawal from the Shanghai Masters due to injury.
+He lost his first match at the Paris Masters to Cameron Norrie in three sets, ending his streak of consecutive finals.
+At the ATP Finals, Alcaraz defeated Alex de Minaur, Taylor Fritz, and Lorenzo Musetti to top his round robin group.
+With the win against Musetti, he clinched the year-end No. 1 ranking for the second time.
+Alcaraz defeated Félix Auger-Aliassime in the semifinal, making only three unforced errors in the first set.
+He progressed to yet another final against Jannik Sinner, which he lost in straight sets.
+Alcaraz then announced his withdrawal from the Davis Cup due to a hamstring injury, ending his season.

-Alcaraz entered the 2025 ATP Finals as the top seed, and won his group with a 3-0 record, thus qualifying for the semifinals.
-This also consolidated his second year-end number 1, after his first time in 2022.
-Additionally, 2025 was his first undefeated group stage run at an ATP finals event.
-He won his semi-final match against Felix Auger-Aliassime, playing what he considered “the best indoor set I’ve played indoors”, making only 3 unforced errors in the first set.
-Despite this good form, he lost to Sinner in 2 sets in the final.